 First things first, you’ll want to dirty up the skin to get an authentic looking zombie face.

 For my zombie makeup look, I kept it pretty simple in dirtying up the face with the same black, brown, and burgundy eyeshadow shades from this palette that I used on the t-shirt, and worked this into different crevices on my face, neckline, and shoulder.

 To make my eyes look a little bruised I incorporated a little bit of deep purple and green around the eyes.
 I also used some light gray cream makeup on my lips.

 Next, I used this liquid latex and applied 2-3 layers around the mouth area, on my forehead, and neck.
 After I let the liquid latex dry, I carefully peeled back the area and deepened the “zombie wounds” with black and burgundy eyeshadow.

 Last but not least, I added in elements of fake blood gel on the wounds and around my mouth and chest.
 Although this is completely optional, I also added in some of my favorite coconut oil to my hair to make it look extra greasy and zombie-like (haha).

 This zombie makeup and zombie costume was such a FUN look to create and I’m loving how it turned out!
-It honestly only took me a total of like 10 minutes to put together, plus doing it myself saved so much money in comparison to buying individual costumes and all the little fake zombie makeup pieces.
-Although I might be biased, I’d call this zombie diy a success! 🙂
+It honestly only took me a total of like 10 minutes to create the zombie makeup, plus our DIY zombie costumes saved so much money in comparison to buying individual costumes and all the little fake zombie makeup pieces.
+Although I might be biased, I’d call this Halloween zombie DIY a success!

-I hope you enjoyed today’s Halloween Zombie Costume and Makeup Tutorial!
+I hope you enjoyed today’s Halloween Zombie Costume and Zombie Makeup Tutorial!
 What do you think of our DIY costumes and my zombie makeup?
 Are you a fan of DIYing costumes?